 Digium is dedicated to supporting your Asterisk system by offering full technical support through our Subscription Services Program.
 Through this program, you can be at ease knowing that your business will always have access to the Asterisk experts.
 Pricing on Subscription Services may be obtained from your nearest reseller or you may call Digium Sales for referral to your nearest reseller at +1.256.428.6000 or e-mail sales@digium.com.

 Appendix A Pin Assignments

-The communication port on the TE130 Series card bracket is an 8-pin RJ45 port.
+All four ports on the TE430 Series card bracket are 8-pin RJ45 ports.
 The pin assignments are identified in Table A-1.